 Starbucks – additional information

 The revenue of Starbucks has grown in a similar fashion to the growth of store locations.
-Both store numbers and revenue have increased year on year, between 2003 and 2015, with the exception of 2009.
+Both store numbers and revenue have increased year on year, between 2003 and 2017, with the exception of 2009.
 Despite the 2009 dip, revenue growth in recent years has increased dramatically.
-Between 2010 and 2015, Starbucks revenue almost doubled from 10.7 billion U.S. dollars to 19.16 billion U.S. dollars.
+Between 2010 and 2018, Starbucks revenue more than doubled from 10.7 billion U.S. dollars to 24.72 billion U.S. dollars.

 Within the last 10 years over 70 percent of Starbucks sales have been generated through its beverage range.
 Since the company’s founding, Starbucks has broadened its product range beyond warm beverages.
 Food, packaged coffees and tea, as well as coffee making equipment and merchandise such as mugs help boost Starbucks sales.
 Food items have become a more significant product in recent years.
 The line's share of total Starbucks sales increased annually over the past 10 years, growing from 15 percent in 2005, to 20 percent in 2018.
 In 2016, Starbucks invested more than 378.7 million U.S. dollars in marketing.